-The school's child protection & safeguarding policy is available by accessing the school website or a written copy will be provided on request to the school office.
+The school's Child Protection & Safeguarding Policy is available by accessing the school website or a written copy will be provided on request to the school office.

-St Paul's Community Primary School & Nursery is committed to ensuring the welfare and safety of all children in school.
-All Lincolnshire schools, including St Paul's Community Primary School & Nursery, follow the Lincolnshire Safeguarding Children Partnership procedures.
+The School is committed to ensuring the welfare and safety of all children in school.
+All Lincolnshire schools, including Spalding St Pauls CP School & Nursery, follow the Lincolnshire Safeguarding Children Partnership procedures.
 The school will, in most circumstances, endeavour to discuss all concerns with parents about their children.
 However, there may be exceptional circumstances when the school will discuss concerns with the Children's Services Customer Service Centre and/or the Police without parental knowledge (in accordance with Lincolnshire Safeguarding Children Partnership Procedures).
 The school will, of course, always aim to maintain a positive relationship with all parents.